carpentries/2022_Bylaw_revision/bylaws.md

 ## 10. Amendments

 ### Bylaws
 Any changes to these bylaws require a majority vote of the Executive Council.
-The Executive Council must re-approve these rules or an amended version every two years.
+The Executive Council must re-approve these rules or an amended version at least every two years.

 ---